rdmorganiser/rdmo-plugins-sensorsearch/README.md

 ```

 A `backends` configuration must be defined in the case of
-`SensorManagentSystemHandler` or if more than one instance of one provider is
+`SensorManagementSystemHandler` or if more than one instance of one provider is
 used.
 Here the `id_prefix` and the `base_url` is critical and must be the same
 as in the `providers` configuration, so that additional requests can be made
 to the correct endpoint.